 Idea for Space Colony game

 Had this idea bouncing around for a type of space adventure/horror(?) game.
-You are arriving late to a star system that humanity had sent several waves of colony ships millenia before you got there.
+You are arriving late to a star system that humanity had sent several waves of colony ships milennia before you got there.
 This is a hard-science fiction world, so no Faster-Than-Light travel.
-You arrive there the old fashioned way (Generational ship that took a few thousand years) and explore the star system to see what, if any, colonialization attempts took hold.
+You arrive there the old fashioned way (Generational ship that took several hundred years) and explore the star system to see what, if any, colonialization attempts took hold.

 I’m thinking it would be similar to uncovering vaults in Fallout, but with a somber tone.
 You do not find crazy experiments on captive populations (although that is a possibility) but instead discover the aftermath of failed attempts to establish a foothold for humanity out among the stars.